Atos1337/SEProject/README.md

 - Anton Kuznetsov

 ## Contributing
 Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+Please make sure to update tests as appropriate.
 Thank you for your recommendations and suggestions!

 ## License
 [GNU AFFERO GENERAL PUBLIC LICENSE](https://www.gnu.org/licenses/agpl-3.0)